 How Can You Observe OSIRIS-REx?

-Various locations on Earth will be able to catch OSIRIS-REx for a short time as it gets in position to drop the capsule.
-Although OSIRIS-REx will be visible, the capsule itself will likely be too dim to observe after it separates from the spacecraft at 10:42 UTC (we encourage you to observe at the moment of release though!).
+Various locations on Earth will be able to catch OSIRIS-REx for a short time as it gets in position to drop the capsule at 10:42 UTC (we encourage you to observe at the moment of release!
+If you want to try to observe the capsule, scroll to the bottom of this section).
 You can continue to observe OSIRIS-REx for several hours after the release as it diverts away from Earth and towards Apophis.
 In summary, the visibility window lasts from about 09:00 to 14:00 UTC, with best visibility occurring between 10:00 and 12:00 UTC.

 At approximately 09:00 UTC, OSIRIS–REx will be getting closer to Earth and therefore bright enough to observe.
 Check the map below to see if it will be visible to you at this time – if you are in the blue area, you should be able to see it!